Why Book Deirdre to Speak at Your Next Event

 – International keynote speaker on the topics of PR, branding, marketing and social media communications.

 – Six-time published Prentice Hall, Financial Times Press and Routlege Publishing author who has been sharing research in business books since 2000, with titles that include: Answers for Modern Communicators, Social Media and Public Relations, Putting the Public Back in Public Relations, PR 2.0, The New PR Toolkit and Cyberbranding.

-– Media junkie who has been blogging since 2007, #PRStudChat Twitter Community co-founder, LinkedIn Learning video course author and Internet radio personality / host of the Women Worldwide podcast show.
+– Media junkie who has been blogging since 2007, #PRStudChat Twitter Community co-founder, LinkedIn Learning video course author and Internet radio personality / host of the Women Worldwide podcast show and women’s business network.

 Speaking Topics / Abstracts